1. HOME

 Mt.
 Balagbag & Maranat Falls - RizalMt.
 Balagbag & Maranat Falls - RizalMt.
 Balagbag & Maranat Falls - RizalMt.
 Balagbag & Maranat Falls - Rizal

 Thirst was starting to bug me.
 My mouth and throat were dry.
 My feet and legs were in auto mode.
-The only focus I have in mind was to reach the falls.
+The only focus I had in mind was to reach the falls.

 Finally, after an hour and a half under the sun, we arrived at the pool created by the falls.
 I got water from the spring which I’m hesitant to drink at first.
 I took a sip and kept some for the trail.